In Case of Emergency: Overview

 Following research carried out by Vodafone that showed that fewer than 25% of people carry any details of who they would like to be telephoned following a serious accident, a campaign encouraging people to do this was started in May 2005 by Bob Brotchie of the East of England Ambulance Service in the United Kingdom.
 The idea has taken off since the 7 July 2005 London bombings.

 When interviewed on the BBC Radio 4 Today programme on 12 July 2005, Brotchie said:

 "I was reflecting on some difficult calls I've attended, where people were unable to speak to me through injury or illness and we were unable to find out who they were.
 I discovered that many people, obviously, carry mobile phones and we were using them to discover who they were.
 It occurred to me that if we had a uniform approach to searching inside a mobile phone for an emergency contact then that would make it easier for everyone."

 Brotchie also urged mobile phone manufacturers to support the campaign by adding an ICE heading to the contact list of all new mobile phones.

 With this additional information and medical information, first responders can access this information from the victim's phone in the event of an emergency.
 In the event of major trauma, it is critical to have this information within the golden hour, which can increase the chances of survival.

 Criticism

 While some emergency responders lauded the suggestion, others have criticised it.

-In Germany, the In Case of Emergency concept has been criticised for many reasons:
+In Germany, the In Case of Emergency concept has been criticised for two reasons: